bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 So if c returns a non-Promise, that return value becomes the value of p, p is fulfilled and we are done.
 But if the return value v is itself a Promise, then p is resolved but not yet fulfilled.

 At this stage, p cannot settle until the Promise v settles.
 If v is fulfilled, then p will be fulfilled to the same value.
 If v is rejected, then p will be rejected for the same reason.
-This is what the "resolved" state of a Promise means
+This is what the “resolved” state of a Promise means

-the Promise has become associated with, or "locked onto," another Promise.
-We don't know yet whether p will be fulfilled or rejected, but our callback c no longer has any control over that. p is "resolved" in the sense that its fate now depends entirely on what happens to Promise v.
+the Promise has become associated with, or “locked onto,” another Promise.
+We don’t know yet whether p will be fulfilled or rejected, but our callback c no longer has any control over that. p is “resolved” in the sense that its fate now depends entirely on what happens to Promise v.

-Let's bring this back to our URL-fetching example.
+Let’s bring this back to our URL-fetching example.
 When c1 returns p4, p2 is resolved.
 But being resolved is not the same as being fulfilled, so task 3 does not begin yet.
 When the full body of the HTTP response becomes available, then the .`json()` method can parse it and use that parsed value to fulfill p4.
 When p4 is fulfilled, p2 is automatically fulfilled as well, with the same parsed JSON value.
 At this point, the parsed JSON object is passed to c2, and task 3 begins.

 ### More on Promises and Errors

-With synchronous code, if you leave out error-handling code, you'll at least get an exception and a stack trace that you can use to figure out what is going wrong.
+With synchronous code, if you leave out error-handling code, you’ll at least get an exception and a stack trace that you can use to figure out what is going wrong.
 With asynchronous code, unhandled exceptions will often go unreported, and errors can occur silently, making them much harder to debug.
 The good news is that the `.catch()` method makes it easy to handle errors when working with Promises.

 THE CATCH AND FINALLY METHODS

 The `.catch()` method of a Promise is simply a shorthand way to call `.then()` with null as the first argument and an error-handling callback as the second argument.

-Normal exceptions don't work with asynchronous code.
+Normal exceptions don’t work with asynchronous code.
 The `.catch()` method of Promises is an alternative that does work for asynchronous code.

     fetch("/api/user/profile")